-This plan has been created for the return to campus by employees and students as allowed by state and local public health officials.
+This phased reopening plan has been created for the return to campus by employees, faculty, and students as allowed by state and local public health officials.

-Our knowledge and understanding of the COVID-19 virus continues to evolve as the virus evolves, and our policies and plans are updated as appropriate and necessary as information becomes available.
+Our knowledge and understanding of the COVID-19 virus continues to evolve, and our policies and plans are updated as appropriate and necessary as more information becomes available.